III:00:03 Student Disciplinary Rules

 C. The President is authorized, at his/her discretion, to intervene in order to negotiate a mutually acceptable resolution to any disciplinary proceeding, or, subsequently, to convert any sanction imposed to a lesser sanction, or to rescind any previous sanction, in appropriate cases.

-V. DISCIPLINARY PROCEDURES
+VI.
+DISCIPLINARY PROCEDURES

 A. Responsibility for Administration.
-The administration of discipline is a function of the Dean of Student Life's Office and/or the appropriate adjudicating body with the exception of matters concerning academic misconduct which is a function of the Office of the University Provost and/or the Academic Misconduct Committee, referenced in Section K below and set out with specificity in MTSU Policy III:00:08 Academic Misconduct.
+The administration of discipline is a function of the Dean of Student Life’s Office and/or the appropriate adjudicating body with the exception of matters concerning academic misconduct which is a function of the Office of the University Provost and/or the Academic Misconduct Committee, referenced in Section K below and set out with specificity in MTSU Policy III:00:08 Academic Misconduct.
+Also note that all matters involving sexual discrimination, sexual harassment or sexual misconduct will proceed pursuant to MTSU Policy I:01:23 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression rather than the process specified in this Part V.

 B. Disciplinary Referral.
-Reports of acts and incidents involving students may be referred for evaluation and possible disciplinary action by the MTSU University Police, residence hall staff members, faculty, students, and other members of the University community.
+Reports of acts and incidents involving students may be referred for evaluation and possible disciplinary action by the University Police, residence hall staff members, faculty, students, and other members of the University community.
 Reports should be directed to the Assistant Dean for Judicial Affairs and Mediation Services located in Keathley University Center, Room 208.
 All referrals are required to be submitted in writing.

 C. Preliminary Review and Investigation.